tomasmark79/BotppFree/README.md

  - with RSS reader support
  - with Google Gemini support

-The bot is currently running in test mode on the largest Discord Server Linux CZ/SK - [Invitation](https://discord.gg/MBuvrRWQR6)
+The bot is currently running on [Digital Space](https://digitalspace.name/) Discord server.

 ### Features